okteto-community/use-variables-with-docker-compose/from-secret-manager-credential-less/README.md

 The first step is to configure a trust relationship between Okteto and your AWS account.
 This will be accomplished using Okteto's Cloud Credential features together with AWS' OIDC federation feature.

-Please refer to Okteto's documentation on [how to create a trust relationship between's Okteto OIDC and your AWS account](https://www.okteto.com/docs/admin/cloud-credentials/aws-cloud-credentials/) to complete this step.
+Please refer to Okteto's documentation on [how to create a trust relationship between your Okteto instance and your AWS account](https://www.okteto.com/docs/admin/cloud-credentials/aws-cloud-credentials/) to complete this step.
 This needs to be performed once per Okteto instance.

 ### Configure Infisical Machine Identity